Alicia Boutilier: Career

 In her 1998 inaugural show 4 Women Who Painted in the 1930s and 1940s - Rody Kenny Courtice, Bobs Cogill Haworth, Yvonne McKague Housser, and Isabel McLaughlin, she discussed as part of her narrative their striving to promote a wider Canadian consciousness of art.
 In her exhibitions and publications, she has continued to be interested in such a "wider consciousness" herself, choosing to discuss, for instance, the intersections of art and craft as in quilts (2011) and assisting with the history of the Art Gallery of Hamilton's historical Canadian collection in Lasting Impressions: celebrated works from the Art Gallery of Hamilton (2005).

 She focused as well on Canadian historical art in the exhibition and publication of collections such as that of H. B. Southam (2009), Inuit art (2011) and Northern Indigenous Art (2013), as well as on Canadian artists such as Jack Bush (2009) and William Brymner (2010) (co-curated and co-authored with Paul Maréchal of the Musée national des beaux-arts du Québec).
-Her A Vital Force: The Canadian Group of Painters (CGP) (2013), which she curated, was the first major touring exhibition to focus exclusively on the CGP in an exhibition of major paintings from public and private collections across Canada.
-In 2015, she co-curated The Artist Herself: Self-Portraits by historical Canadian women artists (2015) with Tobi Bruce of the Art Gallery of Hamilton, concentrating on what art and craft offered the genre's definition of self-representation.
+Her A Vital Force: The Canadian Group of Painters (CGP) (2013), which she curated, was the first major touring exhibition to focus exclusively on the CGP in an exhibition of major paintings from public and private collections across Canada, for which she received an oaag Curatorial Writing Award for Major Essay.
+In 2015, she co-curated The Artist Herself: Self-Portraits by Canadian Historical Women Artists (2015) with Tobi Bruce of the Art Gallery of Hamilton, concentrating on what art and craft offered the genre's definition of self-representation.
 Her 2021 exhibition Tom Thomson: The Art of Authentication, co-curated and authored again with Bruce, established criteria to authenticate a work of art, taking as its focus the work of Tom Thomson.

-Boutilier has written entries to the catalogues of such exhibitions as Uninvited, Canadian Women Artists in the Modern Movement, McMichael Canadian Art Collection (2021) as well as writing numerous essays in publications and journals such as "Road Trip Across Canada with Alan C. Collier" which was related to her show of the same name (2017)..
-Since 2009, she has supervised M.A. and Ph.D. theses in the area of Canadian art at Queen's University, Kingston and since 2019, she has served as an Adjunct Professor in its department of Art History and Conservation.
+Boutilier has written entries to the catalogues of such exhibitions as Uninvited, Canadian Women Artists in the Modern Movement, McMichael Canadian Art Collection (2021) as well as writing numerous essays in publications and journals such as "Road Trip Across Canada with Alan C. Collier" which was related to her show of the same name (2017).
+Since 2009, she has supervised M.A. and Ph.D. theses in the area of Canadian art at Queen's University, Kingston and since 2019, she has served as an adjunct professor in its department of Art History and Conservation.
 She also has served on many committees, notably for the city of Kingston, and was a Founding member of the Curators of Canadian Historical Art (COCHA), in 2009 and has remained on it till the present.